kemitchell/writing.kemitchell.com/_posts/2016-09-21-MIT-License-Line-by-Line.md

 give up their rights to sue when things go wrong and the licensor is to blame.
 "Limitations of liability", often paired with "damages exclusions", work a lot like licenses, as promises not to sue.
-But these are promises the _licensee_ gives the one providing the software.
+But these are protections for the _licensor_ against from lawsuits by _licensees_.

 In general, courts read limitations of liability and damages exclusions warily, since they can shift an incredible amount of risk from